 Roxanne Eflin is a founder and past President of Colorado Preservation Inc. She worked 17 years with Maine Preservation and the Maine Downtown Center, launching numerous innovative place-based programs including Healthy Maine Streets and Green Downtowns, co-led a successful effort to overhaul and expand the state historic tax credit legislation and helped achieve a National Preservation Award to endow and secure the future of Sabbathday Lake Shaker Village, a National Historic Landmark.
 Inspiration for her life work in this field first came through the National Main Street Program when she served as Main Street Program Manager in Manitou Springs, Colorado – one of the original 30 demonstration cities in the national program.
 While in Manitou Springs, she served on the local Historic Preservation Commission and Pikes Peak Area Council of Governments Citizens Advisory Council.
 She went on to serve as Historic Preservation Officer in both Aspen and Pitkin County and in Central City, Colorado before launching her consulting business, Preservation Planning Associates.
 She holds a BS in Public Administration and a Masters in Urban Planning and Historic Preservation and is a graduate of Leadership Maine, the National Trust’s Preservation Leadership Academy I and II, and is a Certified International Tour Manager.
 She has held Board positions on the National Alliance of Preservation Commissions, Preservation Action, the Historic Preservation Alliance of Colorado Springs (founding board member), Southern Maine Regional Planning Commission, three historical societies and the Aspen Historic Trust, which she co-founded.

-Sharon Ferraro has been the Historic Preservation Coordinator for 13 years in her hometown, Kalamazoo MI (Population 75,000 – 2070 historic resources in 5 districts).
+Sharon Ferraro has been the Historic Preservation Coordinator in her hometown of Kalamazoo MI (Population 75,000 – 2070 historic resources in 5 districts) since 2001.
 For the past five years she has worked with the Michigan Historic Preservation Network, training historic district commissions throughout western Michigan and the Upper Peninsula.
 In 1999-2001, she completed a reconnaissance level historic resource survey for Kalamazoo and has also nominated the Village of Richland, the Sand Hills Light Station, the Ahmeek Streetcar station in the Keweenaw Peninsula, a winery, an 1840s farmstead and a part of downtown Kalamazoo to the National Register of Historic Places.
 She is currently co-writing a National Register nomination for the Mount Pleasant Indian Industrial School for the Saginaw Chippewa Tribe in Michigan.
 In 2003, she co-founded the Old House Network, devoted to teaching old house owners hands-on repair and rehabilitation skills through workshops and an annual Old House Expo.
 Sharon is a received her master’s degree in historic preservation from Eastern Michigan University in 1994 and worked as a consultant on a wide variety of projects including Study Committee reports for a historic district in Ann Arbor, Michigan, forensic investigation of an 1850s home in Adventist Village Battle Creek Michigan and various highway projects.

 As Director of Advocacy for the Los Angeles Conservancy, Adrian Scott Fine oversees the organization’s outreach, advocacy and response on key preservation issues within the greater Los Angeles area.
 This includes setting priorities, developing initiatives, working with local governments, and preparing responses to Environmental Impact Reports (EIRs).
 The Los Angeles Conservancy is the largest local nonprofit historic preservation organization in the country.
 Previously he was with the National Trust for Historic Preservation as the Director of the Center for State and Local Policy, based in Washington, DC.
 He provided research and responses on key state and local policy issues affecting historic preservation.
 From 2000 to 2009, Mr. Fine was the Director of the Northeast Field Office of the National Trust for Historic Preservation, coordinating the programs and advocacy efforts in Philadelphia, serving the states of Delaware, New Jersey and Pennsylvania.
 For much of his career he has focused on neighborhood preservation strategies, specifically in regards to teardowns and “mansionization” development pressures.
 As the coordinator for the National Trust’s Teardowns Initiative, he is the co-author of Protecting America’s Historic Neighborhoods: Taming the Teardown Trend.
 From 1994 to 2000, he was a Senior Field Coordinator with the Northern Regional Office of Indiana Landmarks, the largest statewide nonprofit preservation organization in the country.